Skip to content

 Orama can calculate distinct values letting you specify a unique key as follows:

-const results = await search(db, {
+const results = search(db, {

 distinctOn: "type",